Dani-CR/ProjectCourse/README.md

    1) Create the jacoco.exe file fisrt, which has binary information saved about the execution.Insert the absolute path to the jacococli.jar downloaded in <abs_path_to_jacococli.jar>, for destfile then insert the path you want your file to be created into, for the port insert the one which jacoco agent is listening into (it'll be eighter 6300, 6301, or 6302);
    2) Insert the absolute path in which you have the build folder of the application, same for the source folder of the application, the –html and –name are up to you to chose: those are respectively the path where to insert the folder report and the name of that folder.

-- for spring-hotel: this application has the generation of the report inside its maven cycle, so when the fuzzer finishes, to create th jacoco.exec the applications has just to stop and the file will be created inside the target folder of the application, the go indie that folder and run th following command to create the report (which will be saved in target/site folder):
+- for spring-hotel, ncs and scs: these applications have the generation of the report inside its maven cycle, so when the fuzzer finishes, to create th jacoco.exec the applications has just to stop and the file will be created inside the target folder of the application, the go indie that folder and run th following command to create the report (which will be saved in target/site folder):

       mvn jacoco:report